- You do not have any products in your shopping cart yet.

 - Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatory, south side).

 - Fireplaces and radiators: Cause uneven heating and dryness.
-One-sided tensions often lead to cracks.
+Uneven tensions often lead to cracks.

 - Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.

-- Dry winter air: Draws out moisture and causes the wood to shrink.
+- Dry winter air: Removes moisture and causes the wood to shrink.

-What to do if something does happen?
+What to do if something happens after all?

 Why are such damages not covered by warranty?

-Such damages do not result from a product defect but from environmental influences that we as manufacturers or retailers cannot control.
+Such damages are not caused by a product defect but by environmental influences that we as manufacturers or dealers cannot control.
 The wood simply reacts naturally to unnatural conditions.

 Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.